 Further, statutes of limitations depend on a variety of factors, so the best — and only — way to know how long you have to file is by working with a trusted law firm like Sokolove Law.

-How much does a mesothelioma lawsuit cost?
+How much does it cost to file a mesothelioma lawsuit?

 There are no up-front costs to file a mesothelioma lawsuit with Sokolove Law.
 We work on a contingency fee basis, meaning we will only accept payment if we are able to help you receive compensation.